 At the end of certain turns, named VP Count Turns (identified by a Star icon and described as such in the timeline), the nations will collect VPs.
 Those are described in each nation's detailed window (see again Illustration 10.2 above, goals sections).
-In that special turn, the VP summary window has specific icons presented below each of the nations' shields with a tooltip on those icons giving all details to the player, as illustrated in Illustration 10.3 below.
+In that special turn, the VP summary window has specific icons presented below each of the nations' shields with a list of VP in green color explaining which ones were achieved.
+A tooltip on those icons gives all details to the player, as illustrated in Illustration 10.3 below.